bmuhamood/Apple-website-webpage-Clone/README.md

 # Apple-website-webpage-Clone

-> This project is a responsive New York Times Artice page.
+> This project is a responsive Apple Home page.

 ![screenshot](./images/screenshot.png)